MikaHirano/merkle-tool/README.md

 # Merkle Tool

 A web-based tool for generating and verifying Merkle trees from files and folders using SHA-256 cryptographic hashing.
-Built with React and Vite, this tool provides local-only, client-side processing for secure file integrity verification.
+Built with React and Vite, this tool provides local-only, client-side processing for secure file integrity verification and **blockchain timestamping** on Arbitrum.

+## 🆕 Blockchain Timestamping

+Create immutable timestamps of your files on the Arbitrum blockchain!
+This feature is inspired by [OpenTimestamps](https://opentimestamps.org/) and allows you to prove that your files existed at a specific point in time.
+See [TIMESTAMPING.md](TIMESTAMPING.md) for detailed documentation.

 ## Features